-One of our students was having trouble installing Joomla in cPanel, so we created this tutorial for him.
+One of our students was having trouble installing Joomla using cPanel, so we created this tutorial for them.

 This tutorial will cover setting up the database, the files, and the configuration of the Joomla install.

 - Log in with the username and password.
 Hosting companies usually send an email with this info when you first sign up with them.